-If any cars are unable to return to the grid as a result of the track being blocked they will be brought back when the track is cleared and will be arranged in the order they occupied before the race was suspended.
+41.3 If any cars are unable to return to the grid as a result of the track being blocked they will be brought back when the track is cleared and will be arranged in the order they occupied before the race was suspended.
+The order will be taken at the last point at which it was possible to determine the position of all cars.
 Any such cars will then be permitted to resume the race.